sammy2997/AlbertsonCodingAssignment/README.md

 # AlbertsonCodingAssignment
 This App downloads a random image and fact from 2 seperate API's and show them both in the UI.
-It makes a new API call on every screen tap to download a new image with a new fact from both API's.
+A new API call is made on every screen tap to download a new image with a new fact from both API's.

 ## Build tools & versions used